2006 Pacific typhoon season: Typhoon Xangsane (Milenyo)

 On September 25, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) named an active low-pressure area within its area of responsibility Tropical Depression Milenyo.
 After issuing a Tropical Cyclone Formation Alert earlier, the Joint Typhoon Warning Center issued its first warning on Tropical Depression 18W.
 On September 26 the Japan Meteorological Agency named this system Xangsane.
 The name Xangsane was submitted by Laos and means elephant.
 Later that day, the JMA upgraded Xangsane to a severe tropical storm.
 A bout of rapid intensification followed, and all three agencies, the JMA, JTWC and PAGASA all upgraded the storm to a typhoon late on September 26 or early September 27.
 Xangsane made landfall on Samar Island as a severe tropical storm.

 The typhoon dropped heavy rainfall in the Philippines.
 To avoid the storm, transit authorities kept seacraft at several ports in the archipelago, leaving over 3,500 passengers stranded.
 Xangsane also prompted Philippine officials to close all schools, financial markets, and government offices in and around Manila.
 The typhoon killed over 200 people in the country, and produced strong winds and rainfall, downing power lines and causing mudflows.
 The strong winds caused moderate crop damage totaling to $7.2 million (2006 USD).

-Xangsane made landfall as a typhoon near Huế early on October 1.
-The JTWC stopped issuing advisories soon after, and the JMA downgraded it to a severe tropical storm.
-Xangsane killed 71 in Vietnam.
+On the morning of October 1, Typhoon Xangsane made landfall in Danang.
+A weather station in the city recorded sustained winds of 38 m/s, with gusts reaching 44 m/s and the atmospheric pressure measured was 963.3 hPa.
+The storm also caused heavy rainfall across a wide area from Nghệ An to Quảng Ngãi, with widespread rainfall amounts generally exceeding 200 mm.
+Some locations like Yên Thượng (Nghệ An), Minh Hoá (Quảng Bình) and Nam Đông (Huế) recorded rainfall over 500 mm.
+The storm has killed 72 people and left 4 others missing in Vietnam.